demmings/gsSQL/README.md

     * The first row of the table MUST contain unique column titles (for field names).
       * To reference a field where the title contains spaces, just use the underscore in place of the space.
         * e.g.  Title = "Transaction Date", SELECT=```"SELECT transaction_date from master_transactions"```
     * If parameter 2 is to be omitted, the table must be a sheet name.
-If the sheet name contains spaces, you must use single quotes around the table name within the select.
+If the sheet name contains spaces, you must use the underscore in place of the space in the table name within the select.
+      * e.g.  Sheet name is "Master Transactions".
-      * e.g.  ```select * from 'master transactions' where account = 'bank'```
+        ```select * from master_transactions where account = 'bank'```
     * Bind variables use the question mark as a placeholder.
 There must be matching question marks to bind variable data - which is specified starting in parameter 4.
     * Each bind placeholder must reference a specific bind data point by its position in the bind data list.
 For example:
       * ?1 - references first bind data in list.